ringlesoft/laravel-process-approval/README.md

 #### 4. Create Approval flows and Steps

 The package relies on Approval flows and steps on your default database.
 This is to enable multiple approval flows within the system.
-Yuo can implement your own way of creating and managing the flows.
+You can implement your own way of creating and managing the flows.
 However, there are available command-line functions to help you get started easily.